 Can you bring a Gillette razor on an airplane?

 Provided the Gillette razor is of the cartridge type then you can take it on a plane either in your carry on bag or in your checked baggage.

 If it is an older Gillette razor that takes safely blades (ie blades not held in a cartridge) then you can only carry these in your checked baggage to go in the aircraft’s hold.

-Can you bring spare razor blades on a plane?
+Can you bring spare safety razor blades on a plane?

-If you intend taking spare blades for your razor with you in your hand luggage then these will have to be packed in your checked bags, along with the safety razor itself.
+If you intend taking spare blades for your safety razor with you they will have to be packed in your checked bags, along with the safety razor itself.

-Safety razor blades are not permitted to be taken on board the aircraft with you in your carry on bag and will be confiscated at airport security if you attempt to take them.
-They can be placed in your checked bags though to use when you arrive.
+Safety razor blades are not permitted to be taken on board the aircraft with you in your carry on bag and will be confiscated at airport security if you attempt to take them or spare safety razor blades.

 Can you bring shaving cream on a plane?